ManageIQ/manageiq.org/source/blog/2016-08-09-last-week-in-manageiq.md

 This published the Create and Read parts of the Blueprints API.
 It provides the back end support for the new Service Designer UI (SDUI) to start fleshing out the canvas for dragging and dropping service items.
-Users will be able to create Blueprints, and then be able to drag other Catalog ITems (or bundles) onto the canvas and save the blueprint.
+Users will be able to create Blueprints, and then be able to drag other Catalog Items (or bundles) onto the canvas and save the blueprint.
 Neat!

 ### [Added VMware catalog parsing](https://github.com/ManageIQ/manageiq/pull/10136)